shernee/01_cmpe255/README.md

 Illustration of different methods to perform Exploratory Data Analysis

 The first method is manual EDA using Pandas and matplotlib.
-Bokeh visualization pertaining to the analysis are in the final section of the notebook.
+Bokeh visualizations pertaining to the analysis are in the final section of the notebook.

 The second method is auto EDA using SweetViz.